Data Input / Output and JUnit

 The documentation is shown in Figure 30.
 The two argument split method will return all of the values

-if the second parameter, limit
+if the second parameter, limit is a negative number.

-method as shown in Figure 31 and then rerun the tests.
+Change the call to the split method as shown in Figure 31 and then rerun the tests.

-you will now see the output as shown in Figure 32, both of the parseLine
+you will now see the output as shown in Figure 32, both of the parseLine tests pass!

-Implementing loadData
+Implementing loadData:

-Insert the code shown in Figure 33 into your loadData
+Insert the code shown in Figure 33 into your loadData method.

 When you have inserted the code you will have a compile error warning in the left hand margin.
 Click on the warning and select to Add import for java.io.BufferedReader.
 The compile error marker will persist.
 Click on it again and select to Add import for java.io.FileReader.
 Your imports are now correct.